wizardyesterday/SpectrumProcessor/README.txt

 data.

-This particalar app accepts IQ data from stdin and allows computation of spectral power over a specified two-idedandwidth about center frequency.
+This particalar app accepts IQ data from stdin and allows computation of spectral power over a specified two-sided bandwidth about center frequency.
 This is useful when computing the power of a narrowband signal.
 There is no display of the spectrum since I'm only interested in numerical values of the power.
 Using these numerical values,  I can average these mean-squared values and compute the log-power.